 - Global world ranking: 415 (The QS World University Ranking)

 City centre, Hervanta and Kauppi campusTampere, Finland Campus Website5,000 - 20,000 on Campus100,000 - 250,000 residents in TampereLanguage(s) spoken on campus: Finnish

-Tampere University is situated in the city of Tampere - voted best place to live in Finland
+Situated in the City of Tampere - Voted best place to live in Finland

-Tampere is Finland’s most sought-after city to live and study in, and a region renowned for four beautiful seasons, pristine nature and thousands of lakes.
+According to several national surveys, Tampere is the most popular city to live and study in Finland, and a region renowned for four beautiful seasons, pristine nature and thousands of lakes.
 Here, in the Sauna Capital of the World, you will find over 30 public saunas in the region for anyone to relax in, throughout the year, and the world's only Moomin Museum is located right next to the city centre campus.

 To learn more, please see the Visit Tampere page.